litmuschaos/litmus-docs/website/docs/pod-delete.md

   <tr>
     <td> Generic </td>
     <td> Fail the application pod </td>
-    <td> GKE, Konvoy(AWS), Packet(Kubeadm), Minikube, EKS, AKS </td>
+    <td> GKE, Konvoy(AWS), Packet(Kubeadm), Minikube, EKS, AKS, TKGi(VMware) </td>
   </tr>
 </table>

 ## Prerequisites

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
 - Ensure that the `pod-delete` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
-If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.9.0?file=charts/generic/pod-delete/experiment.yaml)
+If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.10.0?file=charts/generic/pod-delete/experiment.yaml)

 ## Entry Criteria